310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Keito %}
-Forget about it. …This “*Ansters*” is full of crack jokes and parodies — It’s entirely different from Mizuhanome-sensei’s style.
+Forget about it. …This “Ansters” is full of crack jokes and parodies — It’s entirely different from Mizuhanome-sensei’s style.

 My work— I mean, their work was much more simplistic and rough-looking.[^8]